 As an academic leader, she has developed and grown undergraduate and graduate online divisions, built online faculty training and development programs, fostered inter-departmental partnerships to provide services to adult and online students and faculty, and collaborated with other departmental leaders to write policies and processes to promote efficiency and quality.
 Her areas of expertise include instruction, faculty development, curriculum development, program assessment, adult learning, and academic leadership.

 Dr. Liljegren earned BA and MA degrees in English and focused her EdD studies on adult learning and online program assessment.
-She is an editorial board member for eLearn Magazine, published by the Association for Computing Machinery (ACM), and volunteers with the People’s Resource Center in Wheaton, Illinois.
+She is an editorial board member for eLearn Magazine, published by the Association for Computing Machinery (ACM), serves on the Executive Committee for the Illinois Council on Continuing Higher Education, and volunteers with the People’s Resource Center in Wheaton, Illinois.

 Assistant Dean of Online Student Support Services